uaf-math/calc1/techHelp.md

 	- I find that Zoom works better using a [Zoom](zoom.us) client (not the browser), and I strongly encourage you to use Zoom on a computer, if possible.
 It is much easier to raise your Zoom hand and interact with your classmates, post reactions, etc., than on a smartphone or tablet.

+* Headphones

+	- If you are planning on accessing zoom class in public spaces, I suggest you use headphones with a microphone so that you are not bothering people around you.

 ## Homework and Assessment

 * WebAssign